ddnexus/pagy/docs/api/keyset.md

 ==- Records may repeat or be missing from successive pages

-!!!danger Your set is not `uniquely ordered`
+!!!danger The set may not be `uniquely ordered`

 ```rb
 # Neither columns are unique